caseycs/amsterdam-php-opening-graphql/PITCHME.md

 ### Closure resolvers

-Types have relations (user->post, post->comments, comment->parentComment), so we use classes with return closures to deal with it:
+Types have relations (user->post, post->comments, comment->parentComment), so we use classes which return closures to deal with it:

 ```
 class ClosureResolver\ImageAvatar {
   public function byUserUuid(UuidInterface $uuid) {
     return array $root, array $args, Context $context) use ($userUuid) {
       ...
+      return $this->imageAvatarArrayResolver($model)
     }
   }
 }